CORNMEAL - CONTROVERSY

 Here are the links to just some of the cornmeal reports we have gotten.
 Cornmeal, Cornmeal and Its Many Uses Newsletter, Cornmeal for Thrush, Cornmeal Juice, Cornmeal Uses and Reports, Cornmeal: Organic Fungus Control for Plants, Toenails & Skin Problems

 If you have questions on this newsletter or any other topic, tune in this Sunday from 8am - 11am CST to the Dirt Doctor Radio Show.
 The call-in phone number is 1-866-444-3478.
 Listen on the internet or click here to find a station in your area.

-Shop for products I recommend in the Natural Organic Warehouse (NOW).
-Also products are available in the Dirt Doctor's Corner of your favorite garden center.
+Products are available in the Dirt Doctor's Corner of your favorite garden center.